 Commercial casino and mobile sports betting have yet to crack the highly populated market that is Texas.
-Despite optimism during this legislative session from proponents of each, the Texas lawmakers weren’t having it, and it will be at least three years until the topic comes up again.
+Despite renewed optimism during this legislative session from proponents of each, Texas lawmakers weren’t having it, putting up a united front to keep additional gambling expansion off the books.

 Texas Lottery in Jeopardy

 The state Senate voted to end the Texas Lottery Commission and to place it under a separate entity.
 The House has not yet voted on the bill, but if passed, it could signal the end of the lottery in Texas and act as a clear bellwether as to how gambling legislation will go in the future.
+Some see the Senate’s move as a harbinger of further resistance to gambling, while others believe it leaves the door cracked for future debate on managing gaming revenue more efficiently.

 After making impressive strides in 2023, gaming companies like the Las Vegas Sands spent millions of dollars on campaign donations to back pro-gambling legislators and have spent a significant amount on advertisements espousing the benefits of gaming in the Lone Star State but have seen their efforts rebuffed during this session.
+The resistance faced by commercial casino backers has highlighted the persistent influence of anti-gambling advocates and conservative lawmakers.

 Nevertheless, the gaming companies and their lobbyists appear to be in it for the long haul and are undeterred by this most recent setback.
+The state’s burgeoning population and proven appetite for betting means stakeholders are willing to keep fighting, eyeing the next window of opportunity.

 Andy Abboud, a senior vice president at Sands, said in a prepared statement, “We’re happy with the progress we made this session.
 We have always said this will be a marathon, and we still strongly believe that destination resorts coming to Texas is inevitable, which is why we’re not going anywhere.”

 The Texas Sports Betting Alliance, the lobbying group that includes the state’s professional teams in favor of mobile sports wagering, is not giving up its efforts in Texas either.
+Advocates plan to continue outreach and education campaigns, believing that public sentiment is increasingly on their side even if lawmakers remain hesitant.

 “We’re disappointed Texans didn’t get the chance to vote to legalize sports betting this year, but we know it’s a marathon, not a sprint,” said Karina Kling, a spokesperson for the Sport Betting Alliance.
 “The fact is, Texans are already doing this, but through illegal, offshore operators.
 We’ll keep working to educate people on how legalizing sports betting in Texas would protect consumers and bring financial benefits to the state.”